808Cat/gdlOrganizeScript/README.md

 # Gallery-DL organizer script
 This is a script I use to download artists galleries from multiple sources without putting too much thought into it.

 I wrote all this with AI...
 I don't want to learn how to program just to download some furry porn, okay?
 It works, and it hasn't exploded yet, so it's fine to me.
+If I were you though, I'd review the script

 ---